 We have hundreds of soup recipes on bbcgoodfood.com, from minestrone and miso, to chicken and chowder.
-Once you have your basic blend nailed, there are plenty of ways to garnish your soup to ramp it up to the next level.
-We’ve picked seven nutritionally rich ingredients that’ll send your soup rocketing into the healthy stratosphere.
+Once you have your basic blend nailed, there are plenty of ways to garnish soup to ramp it up to the next level.
+We’ve picked seven nutritious ingredients that’ll give your bowl a healthy boost.

 First, achieve soup perfection

 We have lots of resources to help you get the basics right, so look through our recipes and guides to ensure you have a solid foundation for building your soup into something spectacular.

 Crunchy almonds add texture as well as nutritional value to soup, and if you use a healthy, creamy soup recipe like smooth cauliflower as the base, the contrast of textures will be even more satisfying.
 Almonds are rich in protective vitamin E, especially if you eat them with their skins intact.
 The flavonoids found in the skin more than double vitamin E’s protective potency, giving you more bang for your buck.

 If you want to add a mellowing agent to soup, you’re not restricted to using heavy double cream or crème fraîche.
 Bio yogurt is lower in fat, plus it’s great for the gut as it’s a fermented food.
 This is good news as the gut is where 60% of our immune defences lie, so eating bio yogurt regularly supports your resistance to viral and bacterial infection – time to grab a spoon and add a generous dollop.
 We like it on a chunky soup like this beef goulash with added fresh parsley.